Conditions for Student Employment

-Assignments in any title at UT Austin, academic as well as non-academic positions, may not exceed twenty hours per week during the first two long semesters (fall/spring) of graduate study at the university, and thirty hours per week during the subsequent semesters, including summer (for exceptions, see Guidelines for Summer Employment for Graduate Student Employees).
+Employment in a student job title at UT Austin, academic or non-academic, may not exceed twenty hours per week during the first two long semesters (fall/spring) of graduate study at the university, and thirty hours per week during the subsequent semesters, including summer (for exceptions, see Guidelines for Summer Employment for Graduate Student Employees).
 The following exceptions apply: During a long session in which they are enrolled, graduate students may be employed up to a maximum of 40 hours per week during the 5 days of spring break, winter break (after the last day of finals), and the end of the spring semester (after the last day of finals).
 Contact Karen Sacratini for more details.
 International students have additional requirements listed below.

 International students may work up to 20 hours per week during the fall and spring semesters.
 Full-time employment (21-40 hours per week) is allowed only during vacation periods for enrolled and continuing students.
 International students who will be employed as a TA/AI must have:

 - attended the International TA/AI Orientation if appointed as a TA or AI with student contact.
 See http://world.utexas.edu/esl/ita/ for more information.

 Please contact your department if you do not meet all of the above requirements.
 Exception requests for any appointments not meeting employment criteria should be submitted by your program's graduate adviser, individually and in writing to the Graduate School.
 Exceptions may be granted in extenuating circumstances, but note that no exceptions are allowed for some policies, such as the 3.0 GPA requirement for TAs and the registration requirement for a minimum of 9 hours in the long semesters.